 A better alternative to investing a lump sum is to invest a fixed percentage of your income.
 There are two advantages of this approach.
 First, you can still benefit from the power of compounding and achieve the same financial goals that we mentioned previously with a lower impact on your expenses.
 Second, your savings rate automatically increases as your income increases.
 Therefore, the more you earn, the more you will benefit from compound interest.

+As we mentioned above, the exact amount you need to invest from your salary will vary depending on your financial goals.
 The general rule of thumb is to invest at least 15-20% of your monthly income if you plan to invest for retirement.
 But if you got more to put away, that's even better!
-However, as we mentioned above, the exact amount will depend on your financial goals.

 There are two common rules that experts recommend for planning your investments: